febinmathew-xd/vendor-management-system/README.md

 ## Running All Tests

-Inorder to run all tests, run the following command from the `root` directory of the project(where `manage.py` is located) .
+Inorder to run all tests, execute the following command from the `root` directory of the project(where `manage.py` is located) .

 ```bash
 python manage.py test